Selecting a property manager is a big decision. Asking the right questions can help you choose the company that suits your needs the best.

 Linen service should be handled by your property manager, but you need to know if they are laundering the linens and towels in your property, using a linen service, or do they have a laundry facility where they process them.
 If they are laundering the linens and towels in your property, with your machines, you need to run the other direction.
 This is not going to work, particularly in a drive-to market like ours where we see a ton of last-minute bookings.
 The bad thing about a linen service is that you lose all quality control.
 The bad part about a laundry facility is expensive.

-Padre Escapes offers a stay-ready standardized linen program.
+Padre Escapes offers a standardized linen program.
 Completely standardized bedding has always been our goal but with COVID-19 and the importance placed on offering clean, disinfected, and safe properties we decided it was the right time to implement a completely standardized linen program for all bedding.
 Going to this program would not have been possible without our state-of-the-art laundry facility.

 In 2018, we built a 2700sf laundry facility that’s equipped with commercial grade washers and dryers.
 We follow strict guidelines to ensure all towels, linens, and bed covers are cleaned and sanitized to the highest possible standards.
-We have three sets of 60-85lb commercial grade washers and dryers that wash every item at temperatures up to 140 degrees.
+We have 60-85lb commercial grade washers and dryers that wash every item at temperatures up to 140 degrees.
 No other management company is able to offer this level of service.

 For some people this is a big part of the guest experience but to others it's not necessary.
 Wherever you fall on this, the key is communicating it to the guest.